fspringveldt/ss-easy-s3/README.md

 This module will __automagically__ re-write all your URL's to point to the resources from either the S3 Bucket or CloudFront url you specified.

 ### Deleting local files
-You now also have the option to delete local files and only keep the in S3, which is switched off by default.
+You now also have the option to delete local files and only keep those in S3, which is switched off by default.
 To enable this functionality, do the following:
 1. Add this config entry
 ```yaml
 Image: